nikita-yegorov/E0701--Bad-except-clauses-order/README.md

 This function is part of the pyStaticAnalyzer which is a python static code analyzer.

-This function checks pylint-messages E0701 - Bad except clauses order
+This function checks pylint-message E0701 - Bad except clauses order

 # About the code
 The main function is written in main.py